 4. Key information and documents to submit

-a) A valid ID (ideally a passport) will be requested from the co-founder representing the finalist startup between 04 and 10 August 2017.
-Failure to submit a valid ID on time will lead to the replacement of the finalist start-up.
+a) A valid ID/Passport will be requested from the co-founder representing the finalist startup.
+Failure to submit a valid ID/Passport on time will lead to the replacement of the finalist start-up.
 It is recommended to co-founders whose identity will be submitted during the application process to ensure they have right now a valid travel document as its preparation may take several weeks.

-b) Start-ups will provide details on problems addressed, the technical solution proposed, key metrics, customer segments targeted, unique value proposition compared with the competition, cost structure, revenue streams and other business strategy inputs.
-They will also demonstrate that they are incorporated (registered in their countries) or will close this process by 04 August 2017.
+b) Start-ups will provide details on problems addressed, the digital platform proposed, key metrics, customer segments targeted, unique value proposition compared with the competition, revenue streams and other business strategy inputs.
+They will also demonstrate that they are incorporated (registered in their countries) or will close this process a month before the final.

 5. Grant Prizes

-The cash prize won by teams will be transferred to them via bank transfer, after the event in Nairobi.
+The cash prize won by teams will be transferred to them via bank transfer, after the final.
 The cash prize won will be transferred in instalments according to the terms of reference of the grant contract.
 All local taxes on prizes, if required, are the sole responsibility of the winners.
-4 start-ups will benefit from CTA’s grants, 2 in each of the 2 categories.
-Other opportunities offered by partners involved or by CTA, may be gained by other best participants, including those who may not benefit from CTA’s grants.
+Read details on prizes and benefits for best participants on the “Benefits” page.

-Communication languages during the Final in Côte d’Ivoire will be English and French.
+Communication languages during the final will be English and French.

 7. Selection Committee’s Decision